Before contacting the Cancer Answerline™, scroll our Frequently Asked Questions

 What can the University of Michigan Comprehensive Cancer Center offer to patients that they may not find elsewhere?

-- The resources of a National Cancer Institute-designated comprehensive cancer center.
+The resources of a National Cancer Institute-designated comprehensive cancer center.
 This is important to you because it means the University of Michigan Comprehensive Cancer Center has passed a national review that documents its excellence in cancer research, education, and public information.
-Only 41 centers in the country have earned this distinction.
+Only 41 comprehensive cancer centers in the country have earned this distinction.

 The nurses can be reached toll-free at 1-800-865-1125 or by email through the Cancer AnswerLine™ Communication Form.